-The c:FGP following the name of the function declares an argument named c of type FGP (and similarly for SGP).
-The + operator in the body of the functions denotes the asymmetric merge of records.
-The expression $r_1 + r_2$ computes a new record r having the slots of both r_1 and r_2 : r.a has the value of $r_2.a$ if the slot a is present in r_2 , else the value of $r_1.a$.
-The asymmetric merge enables the update of a slot knowing only the slot to update: this makes possible to refine further the record by adding new slots without changing the code already written.
+The c:FGP group following the function name declares an argument c of type FGP (same for SGP).
+The + operator in the body of the functions denotes an asymmetric merge of records.
+The expression $r_1 + r_2$ computes a new record r with the slots of both r_1 and r_2 : r.a has the value of $r_2.a$ if the slot a is present in r_2 , else it has the value of $r_1.a$.
+The asymmetric merge enables updating a slot knowing only the slot to update: this makes it possible to further refine the record by adding new slots without changing the code that was already written.

-3.2 The Cellular Automaton Implementation
+3.1 Cellular Automaton Implementation

-Spatial specification
+Spatial Specification

-The cellular automaton based model starts by specifying the underlying lattice.
-We use in MGS the defining a NEWS grid:
+The model based on cellular automata (CA) starts by specifying the underlying lattice.
+In MGS, we use the GBF defining a NEWS grid: